-Medical cannabis for insomnia
+Medical cannabis for insomnia?

-The science of cannabis and sleep
+The science linking cannabis with sleep